eddiejpot/multiplayer-snake/README.md

 # multiplayer-snake

-not playable on nokie 3310
+_not playable on nokie 3310_

 ## 🐍 What:

 The classic mobile game that all millennials know.
 Except now it's online and has a multiplayer mode!

-On a more personal and technical level, this project is/was for me to practice and also learn more about the following.
+On a more personal and technical level, this project is/was for me to practice and learn more about the following.

 - AJAX
 - User Authentication
 - ORM (Sequelize)
 - Socket.io
-- and of course how to make a snake game
+- making a snake game with p5.js

 ## 🌈 Features

 **MVP**

-1. User signup & Login
+1. User signup & login
 2. Single player snake game
 3. Storing of user's score/games played

-4. Live multiplayer snake game - 1 vs 1
+**VERSION 1.0** 4.
+Live multiplayer snake game - 1 vs 1 (Randomly select opponent)

+**VERSION 1.1** 5.
+Ability to accept game invitations from friends
-**NICE TO HAVE**

-1. Difficulty modes: e.g. snake gets faster after eating
-2. 2 players on same browser
+**NICE TO HAVE** 6.
+Difficulty modes: e.g. snake gets faster after eating 7.
+2 players on same browser
-3. Themes

 ## 📱 User Flow (MVP)